tolauwae/phd-thesis/src/introduction/introduction.typ

 #C1

 The slow development cycle has several causes, in the first place the need to reflash the device after each change can slow down the development cycle significantly---especially, when developers use print statements to debug their code.
-Unfortunately, in case developers wish to use a debugger, they usually need to setup a hardware debugger, which can be cumbersome and time-consuming.
+Secondly, in case developers wish to use a debugger, they usually need to setup a hardware debugger, which can be cumbersome and time-consuming.
 //Lesser challenges include the hardware limitations, bare-metal execution environments, bad portability of code over different devices, and the lack of high-level language support.
-We will discuss these, and other lesser challenges underlying the slow development cycle in more detail in @chapter:remote,.
+We will discuss these, and other lesser challenges underlying the slow development cycle in more detail in @chapter:remote.

 #C2

-Especially, limited memory and processing power are a major concern for embedded devices.
+Especially, limited memory and processing power are major concerns for embedded devices.
 The resource constraints not only impact the embedded programs, but also any debugger stub that is run alongside it.

 #C3